atomicwest/BlenderScripts/README.md

   * Duplicate Floorboards
   * Remove Frames From Many - [RemoveMany][remmany]: Remove key frames from objects and set frame for the freeze position

+* [Single Direction Duplication UI][SDUI]
+  * Duplicates an object along one vector with the same magnitude applied to all axes.
+  * You can modify the operator to take 3 separate values for each axis

 * [Mass Duplication UI][MDUI]
   * The most recent version should be fixed for the float issue on randomizing scaling, but sometimes freezes on certain Blender setups, e.g. a machine with no GPU and 4GB of RAM.
   * Previous versions of the UI script may have a base class called View3dPanel, which I believe is deprecated - omit when applicable, defined like so: